lukeknoot/dynamic-terminal-text/README.md

 When I was looking at [ink](https://github.com/vadimdemedes/ink) I was curious as to how terminal text can actually be made dynamic.

 I found that this can be achieved (at least one way) with the `\r` special carriage return character, allowing you to overwrite the existing line.
+Ink uses [ansi-escapes](https://www.npmjs.com/package/ansi-escapes) which provides this functionality and a whole lot more.

 I just created this little example for my own reference.
 Might convert to a gist if I don't expand on it.